SEO Tools: Why & How to Track Rankings on Personalized Search

 These would be the rankings on a completely new computer and network nobody had used before and where the geographic location would be unknown.

-What software is potentially harmful for SEO?
+What Software is Potentially Useful/Harmful for SEO?

 Any software that promises to automate your SEO efforts completely or to submit your website to search engines and directories is most probably harmful.